Luna5ama/discord-webhook-drive/README.md

 # Discord Webhook Drive

-Using Discord webhook API to store files on cloud.
+Using Discord webhook as cloud storage.

 This project is for educational purposes only